 In February 2017, the School entered into a \$1,000,000 note payable agreement with the Nonprofit Finance Fund ("NFF") to finance a portion of the purchase and expansion of the School's facilities.
-The note bears interest at a fixed rate of 6.00% and is collateralized by the School's facilities.
+The note bore interest at a fixed rate of 6.00% and was collateralized by the School's facilities.
 Interest only payments were due monthly beginning in April 2017 through November 2017.
-Beginning December 2017, principal and interest payments of \$7,164 are due monthly through February 2022.
-All remaining principal and interest is due in February 2022.
-The outstanding balance of the note payable is \$899,129 at June 30, 2021.
+Beginning December 2017, principal and interest payments of \$7,164 were due monthly through February 2022.
+In January 2022, the School paid off the outstanding balance with proceeds from a new note payable.